Nataraja Temple, Chidambaram: Towers: gopurams

 The temple has nine major gopuram gateways connecting the various courtyards.
 Four of these are huge and colorful, visible from afar, a symbolic and convenient landmark for pilgrims.
 These gateway towers or gopurams each have 7 storeys facing the East, South, West and North.
 The first edition of the four gopuram superstructures were likely built between 1150 and 1300 CE.
 The earliest was likely the western gopuram, which is also the smaller of the four.
 This is generally dated to about 1150 CE.
 The eastern gopura was likely completed by about 1200 CE, southern gopura by the mid-13th century, while the northern was added in the late 13th century.
 The four high gopurams were destroyed, rebuilt, repaired, enlarged and redecorated several times after the 13th century.
 This has made the gopurams difficult to place chronologically, yet useful in scholarly studies of the history of the Nataraja temple.

-All gopuras are built of precisely cut large stone blocks all the way to the main cornice.
+All gopurams are built of precisely cut large stone blocks all the way to the main cornice.
 Upon this is a stone, brick and plaster structure with layers of pavilions.
-Above these talas (storeys) is a Dravidian style barrel vaulted roof, crowned with thirteen kalasa finials.
-All four are approximately similar in size and 14:10:3 ratio, about 42.7 m high, 30.5 m wide and 9.1 m deep.
+Above these talas (storeys) is a South Indian style barrel vaulted roof, crowned with thirteen kalasa finials.
+All of them are similar in size with a 14:10:3 ratio, about 42.7 m high, 30.5 m wide and 9.1 m deep.